Optimism in Equality Saturation: Examples and Evaluation

+We implemented optimism in equality saturation for SSA programs in a small Rust program.
+The tool parses programs in a pseudo-code syntax and translates each function into a SSA program.
+Optimistic e-class analysis and equality saturation are run as described in Section~\ref{sec:combined_algo}.

-We implement three analyses---interval, offset, and reachability.
-Interval analysis is the standard non-relational abstraction of numeric values that represents a set of integers in a range from a low integer to a high integer \cite{abstract_interpretation, systematic_program_analysis}.
-Offset analysis is a relational abstraction that relates SSA values $a$ and $b$ if it is known that $a = b + c$, for some static $c \in \mathbb{Z}$.
-As offsets form a group, we implement this abstraction using the labeled union find approach \cite{labeled_union_find} (note that this union find is separate from the union find implementing the equivalence abstraction in the e-graph).
-Our techniques can be extended to handle relational abstractions fairly easily---the computed $\sigma$ stores an abstraction per pair of e-classes, rather than per e-class.
+We implement three analyses---intervals, global value numbering (GVN), and reachability.
+Interval analysis is the standard non-relational abstraction of numeric values consisting of a range from a low integer (or $-\infty$) to a high integer (or $\infty$) \cite{abstract_interpretation, systematic_program_analysis}.
+GVN analysis computes a value number per e-node in the e-graph---a conditional rewrite merges e-nodes whose value numbers are the same. $\bot_\text{GVN}$ is a placeholder that is equal to itself, so back edge inputs to phis are optimistically assumed to be equal---this is what allows us to de-duplicate isomorphic well-formed cycles. $\top_\text{GVN}$ is a placeholder that is considered not equal to itself, so the greatest fixpoint computation during optimistic e-class analysis is incrementally locally sound.
 Reachability analysis abstracts what control flow walks are possible.
 We split reachability analysis into two cooperating abstractions---vertex reachability and edge reachability.
-Figure~\ref{fig:implemented} summarizes the interval and offset abstractions.
-As reachability analysis characterizes the CFG rather than the SSA e-graph, we implement it as a separate cooperating analysis in a reduced product.
-The reachability abstraction makes the interval and offset abstractions more precise by eliminating unreachable edge inputs to $\phi$ nodes.
-The interval abstraction makes the reachability abstraction more precise by identifying when an edge's condition will never be met (in our implementation, an edge will never be met if the interval $[0, 0]$ can be derived for the condition value)---this effectively captures conditional constant propagation \cite{sccp}.
+As reachability analysis characterizes the CFG rather than the SSA e-graph, we implement it as a separate cooperating analysis in a reduced product with the optimistic e-class analysis.
+The reachability abstraction makes the interval and GVN abstractions more precise by eliminating unreachable edge inputs to $\phi$ nodes.
+The interval abstraction makes the reachability abstraction more precise by identifying when an edge's condition will never be met (in our implementation, an edge will never be met if the interval $[0, 0]$ can be derived for the condition value)---this effectively captures sparse conditional constant propagation \cite{sccp}.

+Notably, interval domains have either long descending chains or infinite descending chains, depending on the exact implementation.
+This violates an assumption (given in Definition~\ref{def:ai_ssa}) we use for our formal description of optimistic e-class analysis.
+In a concrete implementation, we can compute a \emph{bounded} sequence of incrementally locally sound abstractions, rather than a greatest fixpoint, to maintain soundness while allowing our algorithm to terminate.
+This matches observations made in prior work regarding the termination of e-class analysis \cite{egraphs_plus_ai}.
+In practice, our tool is always able to compute greatest fixpoints for every input program used in our evaluation.